napulen/functional-harmony-micchi/README.md

 This repository contains the code that has been used to train and evaluate the models described in the TISMIR paper https://transactions.ismir.net/articles/10.5334/tismir.45/ .
 We invite you to consult the paper (which is open access) for more information on the models and data representations used.

+The corpus in this repository reflects the one used at the moment of the paper submission.
+You can find the most updated version at https://github.com/MarkGotham/When-in-Rome.

 Please contact us at gianluca.micchi@univ-lille.fr for further information.

 ## Code explanation